NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 On the other hand, a regeneration strategy sounded compulsory to be implemented since nodes are stuck with their agreement.
 We defined this as the **indefatigable miners problem**, defined below:

-1. The speaker is a Geological Engineering and is searching for a place to dig for Kryptonite;
+1. The speaker is a Geological Engineer and is searching for a place to dig for Kryptonite;
 1. He proposes a geographic location (coordinates to dig);
-1. The majority of the team ($M$) agrees with the coordinates (with their partial signatures) and signs a contract to dig;
+1. The majority of the team ($M$) agrees with the coordinates (with their partial signatures) and sign a contract to dig;
-1. Time for digging: they will now dig until they really find Kryptonite (no other place will be accepted to be dig until Kryptonite is found).
-Kryptonite is an infinite divisible crystal, thus, as soon as one finds he will share the kryptonite so that everyone will have a piece for finishing their contract (3);
+1. Time for digging: they will now dig until they really find Kryptonite (no other place will be accepted to be dug until Kryptonite is found).
+Kryptonite is an infinitely divisible crystal, thus, as soon as one finds it he will share the Kryptonite so that everyone will have a piece for finishing their contract (3);
 1. If one of them dies, when it resurrects it will see its previous signed agreement (3) and it will automatically start to dig again (Regeneration strategy).
 The other minority will suffer the same, they will be fulfilled with hidden messages saying that they should also dig.

 This strategy keeps the strength of the the dBFT with the limit of a maximum number of `f` faulty nodes.